 Hydration also involves replenishing electrolytes lost through sweating.
 Electrolytes and hydration are necessary for performing at your best, whether you are training for a marathon, are a cross-fitter, or going for a spin class.
-They are minerals that carry tiny electrical charges throughout the body, which:
+They are minerals that carry tiny electrical charges throughout the body, which help:

-- help regulate pH, metabolism, and blood pressure
+- our body regulate pH, metabolism, and blood pressure

 As athletes, we know our bodies well.
 We know when we’ve had a hard workout- oftentimes we are left with exhaustion, cramping, excessive sweating, heart palpitations, headaches or even mental fatigue.
 All of these can be SIGNS that we are missing key minerals.
 Take cramping for example: Cramping is your body’s natural, and oftentimes painful, way of letting you know that it is running on fumes, alerting you to the need for immediate electrolyte replenishment before more bodily systems are affected.

 Think about this: our cardiac, nervous, digestive, and muscular systems ALL depend on adequate electrolyte levels.
-If not, our bodies will QUICKLY go downhill into an emergency state.
+If not, our bodies will QUICKLY go downhill.